the-chosen-wan/Curieo/README.md

 For generating a single query, the index is chosen randomly, if required the timestamp, type (BEFORE/AFTER) and error codes are chosen randomly.

+#### Test

+This class is just for testing the code, pipes input from an input file and pipes the output to the output file

 ## How to run